sasdallas/reduceOS/README.md

 reduceOS will automatically load and handle your modules without needing to modify the parent directory Makefile.

 # Known Bugs
+*These are going to be moved to GitHub issues.*
 - **Highest priority:** New memory subsystem not working with tasking (this is entirely tasking's fault)
 - **High priority:** `valloc` sucks
 - **High priority:** ATAPI drives cannot be read